Cozy Mittens

 To be completely honest: I ended up knitting three mittens.

 It’s not that the first mitten was bad… It just didn’t quite fit my hand.
 I knew I had to try again and make some adjustments.
-Here’s the changes I made (women’s size):
+Here’s the changes I made compared to the original pattern (women’s size):

-• I added a couple rows to the mitten width because I felt like the garter stitch ridges were stretching too much.
+• I added a couple rows to the mitten width because the garter stitch ridges were stretching too much.
 I wanted to maintain the tight ridges, not stretch them out.

 • I lengthened the overall project so it extends a little further down the wrist.